tomekregulski/real-easy-cms/README.md

 All of this is achieved via the MySQL package, allowing Node.js to open a connection and send SQL commands to retireve data based on the user's input via the Inquirer prompts.
 Console.table is used to format the SQL response as a table in the command line.

 This app is not deployed.
-However, to get a sense of its functionality, I have provided a demo video at the following link: Coming Soon
+However, to get a sense of its functionality, I have provided a demo video at the following link: https://drive.google.com/file/d/1hau_v2lmLkfmIDw07DwIVDZOZzYGthAT/view

 # Installation and Use